-Please email Cultural Collections if you are a subject of an item, or know a subject of an item, and have cultural or other reservations about an item being made available on this website and would like to discuss this with us.
+Please contact Special Collections if you are a subject of an item, or know a subject of an item, and have cultural or other reservations about an item being made available on this website and would like to discuss this with us.

 This item can be used for study and personal research purposes.
-If you wish to reproduce this item for any other purpose please contact the University of Newcastle Library's Cultural Collections.
+If you wish to reproduce this item for any other purpose please contact the University of Newcastle Library's Special Collections.

 If you have any further information about the item, please contact us.

 TITLE: Seven photographs of the Abattoirs and staff 1932 – 1938, [and some undated]